aplatkouski/ap-games/README.md

 ## Installation

-The project has been tested only with [python 3.8][python] on Ubuntu Linux.
+The project has been tested only with [python 3.8][python] on Ubuntu Linux and Windows 10.
 If you have python 3.8 and above installed in your machine, just install the AP Games from [PyPI]:

 ```shell script
 pip install ap-games
 ```

 You can find source code of this package on [github].
 See [aplatkouski/ap-games] repository.
-Feel free to fork or download it.
-You can find a short guide on how to do this in the [CONTRIBUTING.md].

 ## How to use